[GIVEAWAY!] Win a UP Office Christmas Party Experience Pack worth $500!

 When it comes to F&B, you can always get an external caterer.
 But most venues offer in-house catering, which should be better value for money.

-?
+Once you’ve pinned down your choice of caterer, think about the type of F&B you want to serve.
+Is it going to be a multi-course meal, a buffet spread or just finger food?
 We’re inclined to say that your budget will determine this, but the type of F&B you serve is also going to have a major impact on how your office Christmas party will actually look like.

 For example, a multi-course meal will most likely restrict your guests to large tables that leave little room for anything else, making it ideal for a programme that’s more focused on performances.
 On the other hand, a buffet spread encourages your guests to mingle and sets the mood for more activities.